ewaldmire/ascender/docs/auth/saml.md

 **remove:** Set this to `true` to remove user from all Teams before adding the user to the list of Teams.
 Set this to `false` to keep the user in whatever Team(s) they are in while adding the user to the Team(s) in the SAML attribute.

-**team_org_map:** An array of dictionaries of the form `{ "team": "<climber Team Name>", "organization": "<climber Org Name>" }` which defines mapping from climber Team -> climber Organization.
+**team_org_map:** An array of dictionaries of the form `{ "team": "<ascender Team Name>", "organization": "<ascender Org Name>" }` which defines mapping from ascender Team -> ascender Organization.
 This is needed because the same named Team can exist in multiple Organizations in Tower.
 The organization to which a team listed in a SAML attribute belongs to would be ambiguous without this mapping.

 ### Example SAML User Flags Attribute Mapping